Divy123/prime-with-wasm/README.md

 https://emscripten.org/docs/getting_started/downloads.html

-Install node packages by doing npm start
+Install node packages by doing npm install

 And you are all set to go!!